edymatimbe/nexter/README.md

 # nexter
-A project developed by Edy Matimbe and teached by jonas schmedtmann.
+Edy Matimbe developed this landing page designed by Jonas Schmedtmann, using advanced css and sass course teached by the same
-Still a version 1.0 upcomming changes
+# upcomming changes this is the version 1.0

 https://edy-cssgrid-nexter.netlify.app/